BKPrograms/hash-cracker/README.md

 * Windows

 ### Installation:
-1. Open terminal or cmd and run the following: `git clone https://github.com/BKPrograms/hash-cracker.git`
+1. Open terminal or cmd and run the following: `git clone https://github.com/BKPrograms/hash-cracker.git` or just download the zip file.

 2. Next, navigate into the newly cloned directory and run `pip install -r requirements.txt`